lovebes/forestry-coram-software/content/blog/endpoint.broadcast-versus-pubsub.broadcast.md

 Why would you need to use the Phoenix.PubSub.broadcast?

 Well, because you want to isolate your context layer from your Web side of the code - I'm talking about in Phoenix.
 This allows for good divide between what is web related and what is business related.
+And last weekend was when I realized that I was using MyAppWeb.Endpoint.broadcast() everywhere in my context layer!
+Aghast!

 For more information on how to divide / organize Elixir projects, please take a look at [https://medium.com/very-big-things/towards-maintainable-elixir-the-core-and-the-interface-c267f0da43](https://medium.com/very-big-things/towards-maintainable-elixir-the-core-and-the-interface-c267f0da43 "https://medium.com/very-big-things/towards-maintainable-elixir-the-core-and-the-interface-c267f0da43"), post by Saša Jurić.